vladislavgoltjajev/java-personal-code/README.md

 Lightweight library for working with government-issued personal identification codes.

 ## Import
-JDK 8 or higher is required for the library to work.
+Java 8 or higher is required for the library to work.
 ### Gradle
 ```groovy
 dependencies {